-Range 13 consists of two firing lines; MFP 1 and MFP 1A.
-The firing lines are designated by signages.
-This range is used to train 60mm, 81mm and 120mm mortar crews on the skills necessary to apply fire mission data to engage and hit stationary targets in a tactical array in a designated common impact area.
-Visual observation is controlled for this range from the Observation Post.
-Range 13 also provides for both a designated Class V-Ammunition Field storage site as well as an adjacent area for crew drills to practice gun emplacement crew drills (Reconnaissance, Selection, and Occupation of a Position - RSOP).
-Indirect weapon firing requires the coordinated and controlled use of Special Use Airspace (SUA) airspace, R-5206 atop the impact area.
-Specific Range Notes:
+Range 2 is a Field Artillery firing point consisting of 4 (four) gun emplacements.
+This range is used to train field artillery crews on the skills necessary to apply fire mission data to engage and hit stationary targets in a tactical array in a designated common impact area.
+Visual observation is Operations led for this indirect fire range from Range 13 - Observation Post 13.
+Range 2 also provides for an adjacent area for crew drills to practice gun emplacement crew drills (Reconnaissance, Selection, and Occupation of a Position - RSOP).
+Indirect weapon firing requires the coordinated use of Special Use Airspace (SUA), R-5206 atop the impact area.